wp-plugins/embed-bible-passages/readme.txt

 3. Settings page.

 == Upgrade Notice ==

+= 1.4 =
+This version:

+1. Provides the ability to choose MP3 or Flash for the format of the audio.

+1. Makes MP3 the default for Android, as it has been for iPhone and iPad since version 0.7.

+1. Uses HTML5 audio tags if MP3 is in use making listening to the audio much more convenient on mobile devices.
+Provides fallback to embedded audio or a link for browsers which cannot handle HTML5 audio tags.

 = 1.3 =
 This version causes the client's time to be used to set the date of the Bible readings loaded initially.